Posts: 1,529

 My backseat is a 2/3rd and 1/3rd split.
 I'll sleep on the 1/3rd side and have the cupholder/armrest beside me, then still have 1/2 the rav to store/place things.

-YARC ~ 2 Stinkin' Badgese
+YARC ~ 2 Stinkin' Badges

 ROOIRIA